iceburg-net/ansible-pcd/README.md

 It's best to define your own infrastructure and the applications/services that run on it.
 You do this through standard ansible playbooks.
-Included is an example that provisions an entire environemnt.
+Included is an example that provisions an entire environemnt and deploys websites.
 See:
   * [site.yml](https://github.com/iceburg-net/ansible-pcd/blob/master/site.yml)
   * [webservers.yml](https://github.com/iceburg-net/ansible-pcd/blob/master/webservers.yml)
   * [iceburg-sites.yml](https://github.com/iceburg-net/ansible-pcd/blob/master/iceburg-sites.yml)